zoi23333/20830PlantPal/README.md

    1. Press `a` to view on Android Virtual Device or follow the instructions [here](https://docs.expo.dev/workflow/run-on-device/) to run on a physical device.

 ### Aware:
-Do not choose 'node_modules' folder and '.DS_Store' file when commiting.

 Please do not change main brach directly.
 Creating your own branch then merge it with the main.
 (When commiting your branch, Do not upload 'node_modules' folder and '.DS_Store' file.)